freeformpdx/pollard/txt/devnotes.md

 ## 10/23
-- 00 search state should be obvious
+- XX search state should be obvious
 - 00 no results found state

 # ROLLING TO DO

+- 00 label info from spotify API??

 - FIX SHIT UI
 	- 00 imgs on song/selectedSong xs && sm+